 If one of your Math, Physics or Chemistry marks is no less than 73% and your Sec.
 4 marks in Math and Science are stronger, you may apply but with the understanding that final placement is done in July.
 If two or all three of the prerequisites are weak, it is a good idea to choose another program.

 It is recommended that you apply for Social Science with Math.
-You can ask for a program change before Registration if your mark improves.
 If you are accepted to Commerce but your Math in July is lower than expected, you may be transferred to Social Science with Math or, if you fail Math 506, to Social Science.

 You can ask for a program change by November 1st.
 The form will be online and the decision is usually made in January once the Fall results are evaluated.
 The Sec.
 5 results are also considered for the new program.
 Explorations students must submit a transfer request.
 Most technology programs are not open in the Winter.

 Registration (course selection) is online and can be done anywhere.
-However, there is a mandatory College Information Session in August and English/French placement tests may be done at that time.
 Since school starts the third week of August, it is always recommended that students be in town by the second week of August.

-Vanier’s 3-year technology programs in Building Systems Engineering Technology (BSET) 221.C0, Computer Science Technology 420.A0 & Industrial Electronics 243.C0 are available in the Winter Semester.
+Vanier’s 3-year technology programs in Building Systems Engineering Technology (BSET) 221.C0, Computer Science Technology 420.B0 & Industrial Electronics 243.C0 are available in the Winter Semester.